Dacraezy1/archlinux-ai-cli/README.md

 archlinux-ai-cli --help
 ```

-## 💡 Example Questions

-- "How do I update all packages on Arch Linux?"
-- "My system won't boot, what should I check?"
-- "How to enable the AUR?"
-- "What's the difference between pacman -S and -Syu?"
-- "How to install a package from source?"
-- "Why is my wifi not working after update?"
-- "How to check system logs?"
-- "How do I install multiple packages at once?"

 ## 🛡️ Safety Features

 - **Dangerous Command Warnings**: The AI warns you before suggesting potentially risky operations